Bram-Putra/Business-Requirement-BE/README.md

     - save the file
 12. Re-run server.js.
 13. The back end service will run on your local machine with port number 8080.
 14. Cors origin will be "http://localhost:8081", thus, run the front end accordingly.
+15. A Dockerfile is provided for building the Docker image.
+16. There might be machines that cannot run the back end service with the localhost IP address (127.0.0.1).
+If you need to change the IP address of the back end service, you can do it in the db.config.js file.
+    (/app/config/db.config.js)

 For the front end, please refer to https://github.com/Bram-Putra/business-requirement-fe